cisco/elsy/README.md

 ### Prerequisites

-Please do not install latest version of docker and vagrant.
-These version are currently supported:

-* Docker 1.9.1 is latest supported version
+Please use version Docker 1.11.2 as it is latest supported by elsy.

-* Vagrant 1.8.5 is latest supported version
+### Installation

 Follow the below steps to install elsy: